Nexmo/station/_documentation/stitch/concepts/jwt-acl.md

 ### Other languages

 Creating a JWT with the appropriate claims for authenticating a Stitch user is not currently provided in any of the other Nexmo Client Libraries.
-Instead, we encourage you to use your JWT library of choice to create a new JWT with the [Sample JWT Payload](#sample-jwt-payload)
+Instead, we encourage you to use your JWT library of choice to create a new JWT with the [Sample JWT Payload](#sample-jwt-payload).
+[JWT.io](https://jwt.io/#libraries-io) has a selection of libraries for generating JWTs in multiple languages.